lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 For the rest of this area / blog post classical ML will refer to regression, decision tree's, clustering, and some other area's that stay away from deep learning

+Other things like [Graph Neural Networks](/docs/other_concepts/graph_processing/GRAPH_NN.md) are considered "Classical ML" as well, but trying to divvy things up by concept is tough so those are placed with Graph Processing components

 ### Linear Regression
 Pretty much the "Hello, world" of ML (or maybe K-Means is) - a Linear Regression model predicts the target as a weighted sum of the feature inputs